About

 Baked overnight ube bread rolls

 You may already know about my slight obsession with ube halaya.
 I could slather that delicious goodness on anything and call it a meal.
-My second favorite way to eat ube halaya is actually these pretty swirled ube bread rolls.

 What’s my most favorite way you ask?
 Out of the bottle, straight into my mouth.

-These ube bread rolls are made with a pillowy soft Japanese milk bread.
-The ube filling is a homemade ube halaya (or ube jam).
+So the ube filling was a natural choice too.
+The filling here is a homemade ube halaya (ube jam).
 You can also make this with store-bought ube halaya, but I’ll always prefer my homemade version!

 A roll split in half to show the layers of ube halaya